Diazomethane: Laboratory scale

-CH2N2 reacts with basic solutions of D2O to give the deuterated derivative CD2N2.
+Diazomethane reacts with alkaline solutions of D2O to give the deuterated derivative CD2N2.
+This can be used for isotopic labeling studies.

+Industrial use

+The ease with which diazomethane explodes makes it too hazardous to handle in large quantities.
+Despite this, it can be used on an industrial scale using on-demand flow chemistry.
+In these processes the rate of production is matched by the rate of consumption, such that the amount of diazomethane present at any one time is very low.

+Analysis

 The concentration of CH2N2 can be determined in either of two convenient ways.
 It can be treated with an excess of benzoic acid in cold Et2O.
 Unreacted benzoic acid is then back-titrated with standard NaOH.
 Alternatively, the concentration of CH2N2 in Et2O can be determined spectrophotometrically at 410 nm where its extinction coefficient, ε, is 7.2.

 The gas-phase concentration of diazomethane can be determined using photoacoustic spectroscopy.

 Related compounds

-Diazomethane is both isomeric and isoelectronic with the more stable cyanamide, but they cannot interconvert.
+Diazomethane is both isomeric and isoelectronic with the more stable cyanamide, but they do not interconvert.

 Many substituted derivatives of diazomethane have been prepared: